 I don’t know.
 I don’t know.
 I don’t know.
 I don’t know.
 Guys, I don’t know.
 It doesn’t make sense.
 I don’t understand it.
-I know I’m a smart person, and yet I was duped by the abortion industry for eight years.
+I know I’m a smart person, and somehowyet I was duped by the abortion industry for eight years.
 Why did it take so long for me to see the truth?
 I don’t know.

-They don’t see it.
+These worker’sy don’t see it.
 They don’t know what they are doing.
-That sounds familiar, doesn't it?
+Doesn’t thatThat sounds familiar?, doesn't it?

-“Father forgive them.
-They know not what they do.”
+“Father forgive them,.
+T for they know not what they do.!”
 You see, Christ recognized spiritual blindness in others, and even prayed for His enemies.
 How is it, yet we are not able to see?.
 That is part of our own blindness.
 Christ gave us the perfect example of how we should treat those who truly don’t know.
 We pray for them.
 We forgive them.
 We love them.
-But somehow, some think they know better than Christ.
-Blindness.
+We extend mercy to them.

 That’s what sin does to us, and we all sin.
 We would do better to look into our own hearts and deal with our own sin before we judgecondemn the sins of others, or else when we do correct others we would appear as hypocrites. .

 They will know we are Christians by our LOVE.
 Hate begets hate.
 Love begets love.
 Let’s choose to love and to love well.